deshanadesai/VQA-DataAugmentation/Comments.md

 Experiments To Do:

 * Add converse substitution to Language Only augmentation
+* Multiple word substitutions.
+* How many <OBJ> / Color of <OBJ> - question substitution with hypernym doubt.
+* Language augment other methods.
 * Change all augmentation methods to fit the same vocab.
 * Filter conceptnet based on question repetition.
 * Add all working methods together for data augmentation.
+* Make custom test set for places 365?
+Places 365 has adjectives as well as scene understanding.
+* Add augmentation on image based on wrong answer or image type?